dzelionis/artnet-advertiste-wled/README.md

 added Autodiscovery for wled nodes....

 If you ask why?
-I am an engineer, i DJ+lightning its my hobby where i like to spend my spare time, some videos of my DIY lights...: https://drive.google.com/drive/folders/1wTOyHKRTKP8_p7d73bdmYTKmweb978kM?usp=sharing
+I am an engineer (network), and DJ+lightning is my hobby where i like to spend my spare time, some videos of my DIY lights...: https://drive.google.com/drive/folders/1wTOyHKRTKP8_p7d73bdmYTKmweb978kM?usp=sharing

 Enjoy